A Fight for Private Property Rights

 What are squatters’ rights?

-In Florida, squatters’ rights are governed by the legal concept of adverse possession, which allows someone occupying a property they don’t own to potentially claim ownership if they meet specific legal requirements.
+In Florida, squatters’ rights are subject to the law of adverse possession.
+The law that allows someone living on a property they don’t own to claim ownership if they meet certain requirements.

 Watch Our Video Explanation

-Disclaimer: This article is for informational purposes only and is not intended as legal advice.
-Please consult an attorney for any legal advice needed.
+Disclaimer: This article provides information only and does not intend to serve as legal advice.
+Please consult an attorney for any legal advice regarding squatting issues.